-PFRDA (Pension Fund Regulatory and Development Authority), India has opened New Pension Scheme (NPS) to all Indian citizens starting today, on 1st May, 2009.
+PFRDA (Pension Fund Regulatory and Development Authority), India has opened National Pension System (NPS) / New Pension Scheme to all Indian citizens starting today, on 1st May, 2009.

 Its a safe, flexible and portable scheme introduced by Indian Government’s cell PFRDA; to replace the existing System of Pension System in the country and to provide income security after retirement.